 Among my many burdens, fear of strangers, perfectionism, and a lack of faith in myself or that things in life will work out in the end, I have managed for the first time to feel that I have started to find my footing.
-In some ways, I got sick of being afraid of things, and when I got a taste of freedom, loving myself and experiencing life as a big web of possibilities and experiences and memories to be had, I decided that focusing on that possibility made me feel so much stronger, more powerful and mostly, happy.
+In some ways, I got sick of being afraid of things, and when I got a taste of freedom, loving myself and experiencing life as a big web of possibilities and experiences and memories to be had, I decided that focusing on that possibility made me feel so much stronger, more powerful and actually happy.
 I changed my major to Environmental Science, and right now I am beginning a year of catching up on Prerequisites for that major so that by next Fall, I should be able to join the major.
 There's a lot of stuff going on in life, but I have learned that focusing on the present is the only way to really accomplish anything.
-I would much rather relax and let life do its thing than try to force things, control things, or even worse, worry about all the things that could go wrong if this or that or the other thing..
+I would much rather relax and let life do its thing than try to force things, control things, or even worse, worry about all the things that could go wrong if this or that or the other thing.
 It's a nightmare and it leads me down paths of despair and sadness.
-Not fun.
-And not worth it if I can help it.
+Not fun, and not worth it if I can manage to not do it.
 So much burden has been lifted from me with this mindset.